Welcome to our Governors’ section.

 Mr. Michael Watson Parent Governor (elected by parents)

 Mr. Kevin Williams Parent Governor (appointed by Academy Trust)

 Mr. Lee Forster-Kirkham Foundation Governor (appointed by Academy Trust)

 Mrs. Sandi Buttrey Foundation Governor (appointed by Academy Trust) (from November 2018)

-In addition to the above members, Mrs. Alison Brignall, the Business Manager, Mr. Beruk Berhane, Senior Education Leader (DCAT) and Mr. Darren Carpenter, the Academy Trust's Chief Operating Officer, may attend meetings.
+In addition to the above members, Mrs. Alison Brignall, the Business Manager, Mr. Beruk Berhane, Senior Education Leader (DCAT), Mr Mark Talbot, the Trust's CEO and Mr. Darren Carpenter, the Academy Trust's Chief Operating Officer, may attend meetings.